Hosting the Cloud Forum

 Since its inception in 2015, the Cloud Forum was hosted by Cornell University.
-The model established by Sarah Christen and her team, while not sacred, is largely responsible for the deep appreciation of and affection for the event by all who attended.
+The model established by Sarah Christen and her team, while not sacred, is largely responsible for the deep appreciation of and affection for the event by all who attend.
 This document outlines the key components of the event that a host institution should provide.
-We encourage the host school, while providing the core components, to add to the event, making it their own and showcasing their institution.
+We encourage the host organization, while providing the core components, to add to the event, making it their own and showcasing their institution.

 The Basics